Nine Entertainment: Mike Sneesby (2021–2024)

 In March 2021, Nine Entertainment announced the appointment of Mike Sneesby as Chief Executive Officer, effective 1 April 2021, following Hugh Marks resignation.
 On 12 March 2021, Nine announced that it would be returning its regional affiliation back to WIN Television, ending its 5 year affiliation with SCA.
 As part of the deal, WIN will pay Nine 50% of advertising revenue and provide airtime to Nine's assets across its television and radio network.
 The affiliation switch was reversed on 1 July 2021.
 Upon the switch, WIN's unique branding was phased out in favour of Nine's metro branding with the WIN branding retained for local idents, promos, community announcements and sponsor billboards.
 However, WIN News remains under its unique name and format.

 It was announced on 15 September 2021, that WIN's advertising department would be merged into Nine's advertising team with Nine's advertising platform 9Galaxy extending into regional areas from July 2022.
 This will mean advertisers in regional areas can book advertising directly with Nine for the first time instead of booking with WIN.

 In June 2024, Peter Costello resigned as chairman and was replaced by Catherine West.

 In September 2024, after mounting pressure over allegations of toxic culture, Mike Sneesby announced he was stepping down as chief executive of Nine Entertainment and would leave the media company at the end of the month.

 Matt Stanton (2024–present)

 In March 2025, Nine Entertainment confirmed that acting CEO Matt Stanton had been appointed as permanent CEO.
-Stanton was Nine’s chief strategy and financial officer before becoming interim CEO in September 2024.
+Stanton was Nine's chief strategy and financial officer before becoming interim CEO in September 2024.

 In May 2025, American property technology company CoStar entered an agreement to acquire Domain Group, including Nine's 60% stake, for A$3 billion.

 In September 2025, Catherine West resigned as chair and will be replaced by former deputy chair of the ABC Peter Tonagh on 7 November.

+In January 2026, Nine Entertainment announced the sale of its radio stations to the Laundy family who rebranded Nine Radio as Tapt Media in May 2026, NBN Television to the WIN Corporation, and the acquisition of QMS Media.
+In late January 2026, Nine Entertainment acquired the outdoor advertising company QMS, the owner of MediaWorks New Zealand, for A$850 million (NZ$986 million).

+In February 2026, it was announced Nine Darwin would be acquired by WIN Corporation's WIN Television, expanded broadcast operations into the NT.